 One of the essential roles God has given us is to be good caretakers of the gifts he has given us.
 Being obedient to Jesus means we are good caretakers of our properties, our finances, our relationships, our animals, our children, our selves.
 I am naturally a caretaker.
 It is written into my DNA.
 As a young child I never played with barbies, no I played with baby dolls and animals.
 I am drawn to broken things.
 I like to care for them.
 It’s also what I am good at.
 But there is one thing I am not so good at.
 Taking care of myself.
 I have never been very good at that.
 I take care of everyone else but me.

 After my release from my second hospitalization I made a vow to God to do a better job of taking care of myself.
 I even bought a ring, wrote vows between myself and God.
 It was a vow to take care of ME.
 For I did not want to keep ending up in the hospital repeatedly.
 My own medical education has served me best in this regard.
-For my own education has taught me a lot about how to care of myself.
+For my own education has taught me a lot about how to care for myself.
 For when I was younger it was not that I did not want to take good care of myself it was that I didn’t know how.

 The Bible talks about being a good steward, being a good caretaker but it says little about practically how to do this in our modern world.
 To me this has been the place I have looked outside of my faith, the church and Christian literature for advice and guidance.
 For the church is not necessarily the expert in managing my health.
 The church is not necessarily the expert in managing my finances and properties.
 They may give general guidance but when it comes to real world practical advice there are many people out there who are more experienced and educated.